mongodb/docs/source/reference/mongodump.rst

 .. option:: --dbpath [path]

    Specifies the directory of the MongoDB data files.
-If used, the :option:`--dbpath` option enables :option:`mongodump` to attach directly to local data files and copy the data without the :option:`mongod`.
-To run with :option:`--dbpath`, :option:`mongodump` needs to lock access to the data directory: as a result, no ``mongod`` can be access the same path while the process runs.
+If used, the :option:`--dbpath` option enables :program:`mongodump` to attach directly to local data files and copy the data without the :program:`mongod`.
+To run with :option:`--dbpath`, :program:`mongodump` needs to lock access to the data directory: as a result, no ``mongod`` can be access the same path while the process runs.

 .. option:: --directoryperdb

-   Use the :option:`--directoryperdb` in conjunction with the corresponding option to :option:`mongod`, which allows :option:`mongodump` to operate when MongoDB is configured to use an on-disk stores where each database is located in a distinct directory.
+   Use the :option:`--directoryperdb` in conjunction with the corresponding option to :program:`mongod`, which allows :program:`mongodump` to operate when MongoDB is configured to use an on-disk stores where each database is located in a distinct directory.
 This option is only relevant when specifying the :option:`--dbpath` option.

 .. option:: --journal

-   Allows :option:`mongodump` operations to use the durability :term:`journal <journaling>` to ensure that the export is in a consistent state.
+   Allows :program:`mongodump` operations to use the durability :term:`journal <journaling>` to ensure that the export is in a consistent state.
 This option is only relevant when specifying the :option:`--dbpath` option.